socialimpactlab/socialimpactlab.github.io/_posts/2014-09-02-welcome-to-SIMLab.markdown

 We couldn’t be prouder of FrontlineSMS and its sister products, FrontlineCloud and FrontlineSync - they’re still available at FrontlineSMS.com and the team are still working to bring you countless improvements and new features every year.

 I’m delighted to launch the Social Impact Lab today, so soon after Cloud’s first anniversary.
 We’ll permit ourselves a little \o/ in celebration and then get straight back to business.
-If you’re interested in the inside track, I’d be delighted to have a chat - get in touch! [link to my email?]
+If you’re interested in the inside track, I’d be delighted to have a chat - [get in touch!](mailto:hello@simlab.org)

 Looking forward to reconnecting with old friends and new,